Comprehensive information about tuition fees and funding can be found on the University admissions website:

 Information about ESRC studentships at Oxford can be found on the Grand Union DTP website.
 Please ensure you have read all of the guidance available on the website before completing the Grand Union DTP Application Form.
 Questions can be directed to the Grand Union DTP Office.

 Funding for one three-year graduate studentship has been donated by Birla International Limited.
 The Scholarship provides in full the tuition and college fee, and a maintenance grant commensurate to the national minimum doctoral stipend of the UK Research Councils, for three years.
 It is open to students of all nationalities.

 Most colleges offer their own bursaries or partial scholarships, available to applicants in a number of disciplines.
-These are listed in the funding search tool.
+These are listed in the Fees, Funding and Scholarship search tool.
 In some cases, you must name the relevant college as your first choice on your application in order to be eligible for the bursary or scholarship.

 In some years, the Faculty is able to offer joint scholarships with certain colleges.
 In years in which these scholarships are available, information on how to apply will be provided on this website.

 The Philological Society offers a limited number of annual bursaries for students embarking on a taught postgraduate programme in the areas of linguistics or philology for which MPhil and MSt applicants may be eligible.

 The James Pantyfedwen Foundation supports many postgraduate students each year, those being either Masters or PhD students.
 Currently, grants are for the payment of tuition fees, up to a maximum of £5,000 in each case.